Gehry’s Neuer Zollhof, Media Harbor

 By Jacquelin Carnegie – (Düsseldorf, Germany)While considered by many as a business destination, Düsseldorf should really be on the vacation list for anyone who loves art and architecture.
 Situated on a lovely stretch of the Rhine River, it has fabulous museums, great architecture, and famous beer.
-Founded on August 14, 1288, Düsseldorf is celebrating its 725th anniversary--another good reason to visit now!
+While founded in 1288, some 700+ years ago, Düsseldorf is as hip as they come--another great reason to visit now!

 1) Stunning “Starchitecture”

 Düsseldorf’s old Rhine harbor has been transformed into Media Harbor, a trendy residential and business area for creative industries--advertising, art, and media.
 Several top, international architects designed buildings for the area.
 Frank Gehry’s magnificent Neuer Zollhof will knock your socks off as will William Alsop's stunning Colorium, on the other side of the Rhine.
 In addition to the “starchitecture,” there are lots of cool restaurants and bars in this revitalized district.

 The world-famous, art academy Kunstakademie is here, so Düsseldorf is full of talented, emerging artists as well as several outstanding museums (Kunst means art):